 - Game Studies: The International Journal of Computer Game Research

 Game Studies is an open access, crossdisciplinary journal dedicated to games and gaming research and the aesthetic, cultural and communicative aspects of computer games.
-Additional open access journals can be found using the Open Access Journals link at the bottom of the page.
+Additional open access journals can be found using the Open Access Journals section at the bottom of the page.

 - Springer Link ebooks